 In a bowl, whisk together instant pudding mix with 4 cups milk.

 Stir until all the lumps are gone.
-You want it to still be easily pourable.
 Pour pudding over cake.
 Taking care to pour it right into the holes as much as possible.

 If you haven't done so already, crush your cinnamon graham crackers.
 I just place mine in a ziploc bag and crush them with a rolling pin.
 Leave some of the pieces big.
 It's nice to have a bit of a crunch when you eat the cake.